Hot Springs State Park

 About The Park

 Thermopolis is where “Wyomingites” and many other visitors come to play.
 One of the main reasons is the State Park.
 See it and you will understand why!

 Come for the hot springs, but prepare to be enchanted by all that Hot Springs State Park has to offer.
-Hot water cascades down colorful terraces along the Big Horn River at a rate of 8,000 gallons per day.
-Relax in the park’s free bath house where the 104 degree water soothes away aches and pains.
-Explore the 6.2 miles of accessible trails.
-Bring a picnic and your fishing pole.
+Relax in the park’s Free Bath House where the 104-degree water soothes away aches and pains.
+You don’t have to go to Yellowstone to see Bison.
+Wyoming’s state Bison Herd is located in the Hot Springs State Park.
+Hot water cascades down colorful Rainbow Terraces along the Big Horn River at a rate of 8,000 gallons per day.
+You can view it from the Swinging Bridge.
 Hot Springs State Park is a full-service park open for day use at no charge.
 There are boat docks and reserve-able picnic shelters within the park.

 You don’t have to go to Yellowstone to see bison.
 Wyoming’s state herd is located in Hot Springs State Park.
 The herd is located in two pastures allowing the massive animals to roam on the north and east sides of town.
 Public roads loop through the large pastures so you can get an up-close view of the “monarchs of the plains” in a setting where you don’t have to fight for your viewing position.
 Just remember, bison are wild animals and can be dangerous, so please stay in your vehicle.

 This suspension bridge offers a bit of a thrill as you walk above the Big Horn River, but even better is the view – especially of the Rainbow Terraces and the flowering gardens of summer below.

 Originally built in 1916 to connect the Big Spring with the smaller Fremont Spring and a sanatorium, it was condemned in the 1980s and restored in the 1990s.

 The foot bridge provides a unique vantage point for viewing the river and terraces.